andreiliphd/carrot/README.md

 ## Contributing

-- Sometimes UI do not refresh possiblhy problem with callbacks
+- Sometimes UI do not refresh possibly problem with callbacks

 ---